Thursday Morning Track

 Fellow Endorphin Junkies -

-In spite of the decent weather, you should still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
+The weather Thursday will be warmer with Temps in the mid 70s, with high humidity at 91%, with wind at 5MPH amd a little chance of rain.
+Due to this weather, please remember to bring cold fluids because you need them whenever it is warm like this – tomorrow at least after every other interval!
 Accordingly, the Thursday Morning DCRRC Track Practice in Arlington hopefully will begin at the Greenbriar Park around the corner from Yorktown High School at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
 Workout as follows:

-May 22nd, 2025 - 6 to 8 x 800m in 5k with 400m jog recovery in between
+August 14, 2025 - 6 to 8 x 800m in 10k down to 5k Pace with 400m jog recovery in between

 · Stallions: 5:30 to 6:30 Pace, 7 - 8 Intervals